osm-search/Nominatim/docs/api/Search.md

     results when using Nominatim in the browser versus in a command-line tool like wget or curl.
 The command-line tools usually don't send any Accept-Language header, prompting Nominatim to show results in the local language.
-Browsers on the contratry always send the currently chosen browser language.
+Browsers on the contrary always send the currently chosen browser language.

 ### Result restriction